muktapalshikar/mBONITA/README.md

 - Infer Boolean regulatory/signaling rules for KEGG pathways using the combined multi-omics dataset (Step 2)
 - Perform topology-informed pathway analysis for user-specified pairs of experimental conditions (Step 3)

-This tutorial will go through the *mBONITA* pipeline using a multi-omics dataset of transcriptomics, proteomics, and phosphoproteomics from RAMOS B cells, as described in the *mBONITA* publication.
+This tutorial will go through the *mBONITA* pipeline using a multi-omics dataset of transcriptomics, proteomics, and phosphoproteomics from RAMOS B cells, as described in the *mBONITA* publication, as well as a toy example in the mBONITA tutorial folder.

 ### Installation: